SELF-HELP FOR ARTHRITIS: SOAK IN A HOT TUB TO EASE PAIN AND INCREASE MOBILITY

 The hot tub has the added benefit of reducing the effects of gravity while you’re in it.
 The buoyancy helps put less strain on weak muscles.
 Warm water also causes the blood vessels to dilate, which allows for more blood and oxygen to flow to muscles and skin and the heart.
 Finally, hot water is a mood elevator.
 Natural endorphins are released during your hot tub soak.
 This effect alone can work wonders to alleviate depression that is common among those with arthritis.

-So if you are thinking about getting some exercise in a hot tub where your arthritis will be lessened, don’t forget to talk to your doctor first and follow our Olympic Hot Tub Company guidelines above in order to get maximum benefit.
+So if you are thinking about getting some exercise in a hot tub where your arthritis will be lessened, don’t forget to talk to your doctor first.
 A little warm water exercising can put you on the road to better health with less pain.

 SANUM PER AQUA.
 Latin for Health through Water.